-The Committee members of Carmarthen U3A are elected at the Annual General Meeting.
+The Committee members of Carmarthen U3A are elected at the Annual General Meeting usually held in May.

 The current members are: